 "Thank you again for the great time in Sydney.
 It was (and I say this quite seriously) a life changing experience.
 I'm a lot more confident to take and show my photos now.
 You should be proud that you have obviously brought knowledge and confidence to so many people.
 I will see you again some time in the future for a refresh"

 The Shibuya-ku area is just 20 minutes from the center of Tokyo and is a busy and hip area with many narrow streets, but also many very quiet streets with small shops, cafes and residential living.
-Being on Tokyo and not going to Shibuya-ku ... well, you might regret.
-One way to do Tokyo is to stay in a hotel in Shibuya-ku and take the train into central Tokyo and explore the other areas of Tokyo from there.
+Being in Tokyo and not going to Shibuya-ku ... well, you might miss out.
+One way to do Tokyo is to stay in a hotel in Shibuya-ku and take the train into central Tokyo (Ginza usually) for the workshop days.

 Kyoto is a small town, yet is has much to see of Japanese culture, nature, and a lot of shopping, from Goyard to simple pleasures such as Japanese notebooks and pens.
 The atmosphere reminds a bit of a ski resort in that there is the local life that goes on regardless, and then there is the tourists that infiltrates the city with eager eyes to see the tea housess, the parks, the shrines, and of course shopping and dining.